ENVT4404 Environmental Planning and Management

 - Students are able to (1) demonstrate an understanding of the historical evolution of core approaches to environmental planning and management; (2) appreciate how economic, social and political processes shape environmental planning and management practice; (3) demonstrate an understanding of core environmental planning techniques including environmental impact assessment, bioregional planning, community engagement and adaptive management; and (4) develop an environmental management plan for a selected urban or rural location.

-- Typically this unit is assessed in the following ways: (1) a report on a contemporary issue in environmental management (30 per cent); (2) a critique of an approach to an environmental management plan (30 per cent); and (3) an environmental management plan (40 per cent).
+- Indicative assessments in this unit are as follows: (1) a report on a contemporary issue in environmental management; (2) a critique of an approach to an environmental management plan; and (3) an environmental management plan.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.